cpu-meltdown/HackerRank/README.txt

 # Problems-Solved
-Includes problems solved from HackerRank and SPOJ.
+Includes problems solved from HackerRank and CodeChef.